plus3it/SystemPrep/README.md

 developed to implement pieces of the configuration.

 ```
-**NOTE**: Salt formulas are a set of stand-alone Salt states purpose-built
+<b>NOTE</b>: Salt formulas are a set of stand-alone Salt states purpose-built
 to implement a specific bit of functionality.
 ```